ISP19/problems/agile-software-development/README.md

 ## Answer

-1. Principle number 6: Face-to-face conversation is the best form of communication (co-location)
+1. Principle number 6: A face-to-face conversation is the best form of communication (co-location)

 2. Principle number 2: Welcome changing requirements, even in late development.